numberscope/frontscope/doc/making-a-visualizer.md

 could change that behavior when it is viewing a finite sequence; or you could add a "mouse-over" on the progress bar that shows the current index; or ... the possibilities are endless.
 Hence, we invite you to try your hand at extending or enhancing existing Visualizers as well.
-For now, let's turn to looking at the process of creating something new based on p5, in more detail.
+For now, let's return to the process of creating something new based on p5.

-### p5 visualizers
+## Making a p5 visualizer, in detail

 A good way to start a p5 visualizer is to copy and modify one of the basic examples in the `src/visualizers-workbench` directory: